goosee007/CyberSecurity-XpreTech/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because of its simplicity and being Agentless...
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...
 Install docker image docker.io, this will install docker image
 - ...
 Install python image python3-pip, this is to install python image
+- ...
+Install docker module, this will install the docker container
+- ...
+Increase
+- ...
+Publish ports, 5601, 5044, 9200, this will configure connection ports.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.